hamologist/emojify-go/README.md

 ## Usage
 Once emojify has been installed, you can start feeding it payloads for emojification.
-Below is a basic example of how a string is fed into the `EmojifyTransformer` for transformation.:
+Below is a basic example of how a string is fed into the `EmojifyTransformer` for transformation:
 ```go
 package main